Fear of ‘global famine’: Fungal infections threaten agriculture

 • Read also: The world must prepare for record temperatures caused by El Nino

-“We are already seeing massive crop losses due to fungal infections, which could sustain millions of people every year.
+“We are already seeing massive crop losses due to fungal infections, which might sustain millions of people every year.
 This worrying trend can only get worse with a warming world,” Eva Stukenbrock, co-author of an article published in the scientific journal Nature and professor at the University of Kiel in Germany, told The Guardian Wednesday.

 Fear of 'global famine': Fungal infections threaten agriculture